-Girl Dies From Overdose, Might Have Used Drugs Mom and Boyfriend Left Lying Around, Police Say
+Girl Dies From Overdose, Might Have Used Drugs Mom And Boyfriend Left Lying Around, Police Say

-A mother and boyfriend have been arrested after her three-year-old daughter died from an overdose of methamphetamine and a drug used in the treatment of opioid addiction.
-Police are claiming the pair, might have left drug paraphernalia lying around, allowing little Logan Starliper access to them.
+A mother and boyfriend have been arrested after her 3-year-old daughter died from an overdose of methamphetamine and a drug used in the treatment of opioid addiction.
+Police are claiming the pair might have left drug paraphernalia lying around, allowing little Logan Starliper access to them.

-Penn Live is reporting that Brittany Higgins and Brian Bennett, both aged, 29, told investigators that they put Logan to bed at 10:30 p.m.
+Penn Live is reporting that Brittany Higgins and Brian Bennett, both age 29, told investigators that they put Logan to bed at 10:30 p.m.
 January 5.
 Bennett said he checked on her 12 hours later and believed she was still sleeping.

 Unbelievably, it was 9 p.m. on January 6 that the Pennsylvania couple ventured to finally enter Logan’s bedroom and see if she was alright.